Software install

 1. To launch a Julia (GPU) MPI script on 4 nodes (GPUs) using MPI, you can simply use srun

-If you do not want to use an interactive session you can use the sbatch command to launch a job remotely on daint.
+If you do not want to use an interactive session you can use the sbatch command to launch an MPI job remotely on daint.
 Example of a sbatch_mpi_daint.sh you can launch (without need of an allocation) as sbatch sbatch_mpi_daint.sh:

 #!/bin/bash -l